rmoazed/Brain-Hemorrhage-Segmentation-App/README.md

 - app_data -> folder with sample cases for visualization
+- Paper -> folder that contains full paper associated with this project
+- Images -> folder for images included in ReadME
 - brain_hemorrhage_segmentation_explorer.py -> Streamlit app
-- Notebooks -> model deployment
-- Data preprocessing scripts

 ## Future Improvements